-Scope note: This property records the location of an E19 Physical Object at the time the property was silver cup 232 (E22) has current location Display cabinet 23, Room 4, British Museum (E53)
+Scope note: This property records the location of an E19 Physical Object at the time of validity of the

 This property is a specialisation of P53 has former or current location (is former or current location of).
 It indicates that the E53 Place associated with the E19 Physical Object is the current location of the object.
 The property does not allow any indication of how long the Object has been at the current location.